DAHUB-GUIOT/natur-78/replit.md

 ## Recent Changes

-- ✅ **January 24, 2025**: BIME-Style Landing Page Redesign
+- ✅ **January 24, 2025**: BIME-Style Landing Page with Fixed Navigation Redesign
   - **NEW**: Redesigned Hero.tsx with BIME event-style layout inspired by attached design reference
-  - **NEW**: Implemented massive bold "NATUR" title overlay on full-screen event photo background
-  - **NEW**: Added prominent search bar in top navigation with green styling and backdrop blur
+  - **NEW**: Implemented fixed top navigation with glassmorphism effect (backdrop-blur-md bg-white/10)
-  - **NEW**: Created event-style action buttons: "PORTAL EMPRESAS" and "EXPERIENCIAS"
-  - **NEW**: Added top navigation with user icons and menu buttons
+  - **NEW**: Moved Portal Empresas and Con-Sentidos buttons to top right navigation menu
+  - **NEW**: Added three main action buttons in center: TICKETS, AGENDA, and EXPERIENCIAS
+  - **NEW**: Restored original NATUR font styling and green color scheme (green-800 title, green-700 subtitle)
+  - **NEW**: Removed search bar for cleaner design and changed to organic emerald accent colors
   - **NEW**: Implemented gradient overlays for better text readability over background image
+  - **NEW**: Maintained full-screen immersive design with proper spacing for fixed header
-  - **NEW**: Used green color scheme with modern typography and event-style button design
+  - **NEW**: Used original font-gasoek for title and proper button styling with icons
-  - **NEW**: Added secondary "Con-Sentidos" link for travelers below main action buttons
-  - **NEW**: Full-screen immersive design matching modern event website aesthetics

 - ✅ **January 24, 2025**: Portal Empresas Modern Dashboard Implementation
   - **NEW**: Created PortalEmpresasDashboard.tsx with clean, modern design inspired by Notion/Airbnb/LinkedIn